tehprofessor/yard-restful/README.markdown

 - **@required** [type] name description

   Specifies an argument that must be passed to the service.
 You can specify as many of these as you need.
+If you use markdown's 'bold' syntax (two asterisks) in the description it will turn the text red as well.

 - **@optional** [type] name description

   Specifies an optional argument that may be passed to the service.
 You can specify as many of these as you need.
+If you use markdown's 'bold' syntax (two asterisks) in the description it will turn the text red as well.
+This is useful for highlighting arguments which are dependent on other arguments.

 - **@response** [type] description